zhewei-sun/CatGO/README.md

 - *exemplars* - A nested array of exemplar vectors.
 The *i*'th element in the array should be an array containing all exemplars corresponding to category *i* as specified in *categories*.

-- *queries* - An array of vectors containing all stimuli to be queried.
+- *queries* - An array of vectors containing all examples to be queried.
 This can be further split into a training set for parameter estimation and a test set for evaluation.

 - *query_labels* - An array of integer containing the category labels for all examples in *queries*, corresponding to the order specified in *categories*.

-- *cf_feats* - A 3D matrix of category similarity to be used in collaborative filtering.
+- *cf_feats* - A 3D matrix of inter-category similarities to be used in collaborative filtering.
 Each sub-matrix should be of size N x N where N is the number of categories, and should specify the distances between all pairs of categories.
 The variable should be of shape k x N x N, where k is the number of feature maps to be used.

 ```
 categorizer.set_inds(train_inds, test_inds)